 Play Max comes with useful apps and a couple of Starmobile apps.
 I’m new to Marshmallow, as my 3 year old phone that was replaced by this has ICS.
 Definitely noticing the changes.
 I set my sd card as portable storage as I don’t want to format my 16GB micro SDHC card.
 It’s literally plug and play.
 Browsing through the image gallery is a breeze using Quickpic.
 I’ve read about 6.0’s major features.
 I’m still adjusting to switching audio profiles.
 Play Max is using NELauncher.
 It’s OK.
 I searched for top rated launchers, found and installed Nova.
 I’m really liking it.
 I also replaced the stock keyboard with Go Keyboard (previously Ginger).

 I came across the tap to wake/gesture feature.
 I tested it.
 Found out that turning it off doesn’t do anything!
 With the setting turned off, I can swipe gestures or tap the screen, and it would still respond.
 I will have to turn the lock screen on before I put it in my pocket or bag to avoid pocket dial.
+(Fixed in an update Starmobile released a couple of months later).

 It has also come to my attention that when using VoIP, the built in mic barely picks up sound.
 There’s a workaround.
 That’s where the headphones come in.
 I’ve talked to the salespeople from the Starmobile store where I got the phone from.
 They have acknowledged those issues.
 I’m told they will be reporting it to their tech department, I think.
 Also informed the Happy Man by Starmobile facebook page and they said they have submitted a report for it to their product development team.
 I will not be expecting an update.
 As far as I know, they don’t release software updates.